 Vegetables growing include potatoes and rhubarb outside of the raised beds.
 Mange Tout on the tepee, Chard, cut-and-come lettuce leaf, radish, beetroot, carrot, spring onion, rocket, spinach, courgette and Kale.
 Plus a gooseberry bush which I’ve had for 2 years.
 Last year it did start producing berries, so with any luck we should get something from it, that’s if my toddler doesn’t munch them all before we spot them.
 We don’t have a greenhouse, yet, but I’ve found a perfect little hot spot on our bedroom window cill, which I have now lost to seedlings.
 Despite courgettes being one of the easiest vegetables to grow, I killed most of them through neglect, but the great joy of sowing is I can plop more seeds into a pot and more appear in a week.
 The Kale plants should be ready to harden off this week to get them into the ground.

 I find solace in my vegetable garden.
-It has had a positive effect on my mental health.
-Seeing new life appear from the soil is a definite antidote to the PND.
-It is also becoming my toddler’s favourite place.
+It has also become my toddler’s favourite place.
 Watering is her task, which she loves.
 The garden allows me to think and gives me something to focus on, even through the winter when I’m planning the season ahead.
 I know the food which I grow has not been covered in pesticides, and not wrapped in unrecyclable plastic and flown half way across the world.
 It is an element of my life where I feel I am doing my bit for this planet.